Your agents are out there roaming the internet, looking out for you. But who's keeping watch, to make sure they come home safe and sound?

 The whole framework is open source.
 It costs nothing.
 It takes sixty seconds to deploy.
 And it was built by people who know what it means to create a safe space for taking risks — because that is what we have been doing on stages around the world since 2002.

-A text file, a shared map and stories that stick.
+A compiled profile, a proof, a shared map, and stories that stick.
 The whole framework in two minutes.

-The Safety Net is a set of standing orders — plain text rules you paste into your agent's system prompt.
+The Safety Net is standing orders — plain text rules you paste into your agent's system prompt.
 No SDK.
 No server.
 No dependencies.
-Your agent reads them and follows them.
-That is the whole install.
-It takes sixty seconds.
+This is guidance, not enforcement, and today it's the only layer for frameworks Compile doesn't target yet.

 The Danger Map is shared intelligence.
 When one agent has a close call, every other agent learns from it.
 Anonymised, structured, privacy by design.
 The network effect is the moat.